puduri-vinay-kumar/mobius_strip/README.md

-# Möbius Strip Modeling in Python
+# Mobius Strip Modeling in Python

-This project implements a 3D parametric model of a **Möbius strip** using Python.
+This project implements a 3D parametric model of a **Mobius strip** using Python.
 It computes key geometric properties such as surface area and edge length through numerical methods and visualizes the surface in 3D.

 ## 🌀 Features